+What is EQ?
 Emotional intelligence is sometimes called EQ (or EI) for short.
-Emotional Intelligence, describes an ability or capacity to perceive, assess, and manage the emotions of one’s self and of others.
+It describes an ability or capacity to perceive, assess, and manage the emotions.

 Just as a high IQ can predict top test scores, a high EQ can predict success in social and emotional situations.
 For most people, emotional intelligence (EQ) is more important than one’s intelligence (IQ) in attaining success in their lives and careers.
 As individuals the success of our careers and personal lives depend on our ability to read other people’s signals and react appropriately to them.